 - 1 Create a shared volume.
 For more information, see Managing Container Volume Data. - 2 Copy the certificates of your domain to the shared volume. - 3 Run the following command to load the docker image:

+'''

-docker load --input docker-images/IDM_486_idm_conf_generator.tar.gz
+docker load --input docker-images/IDM 487 idm conf generator.tar.gz

+'''

 4 Navigate to the unzipped location and run the following command to deploy the configuration generator container: